Samizo-AITL/qiita-articles/articles/en/26_llm_outer_layer_stability.md

 title: Qiita Articles
 ---

-# 26. Why Systems Become Stable When LLMs Are Placed Outside
+# 26.【LLM Architecture】 Why Systems Become Stable When LLMs Are Placed Outside
 ## How to Build Structures That Do Not Break

 tags: [LLM, AI, Design, Mermaid]